bonigarcia/webdrivermanager-basic/README.md

 }
 ```

-Then you can let WebDriverManager to do manage WebDriver binaries for your application/test.
+Then you can let WebDriverManager to manage automatically the required drivers by Selenium WebDriver (e.g., chromedriver, geckodriver, etc.) for your application/test.
 For example, as a JUnit test using Chrome browser:

 ```java
 class ChromeTest {